Datasance/docs.datasance.com/ioFog_3.0/platform-deployment/remote-control-plane.md

 <aside class="notifications note">
   <h3><img src="/images/icos/ico-note.svg" alt="">We use YAML to define ioFog resources</h3>
   <p>The following procedures will define resources in YAML for iofogctl to consume.
-Specification of those YAML resources can be found <a href=../reference-iofogctl/reference-control-plane.html>here</a>.</p>
+Specification of those YAML resources can be found <a href= #/./ioFog_3.0/reference-iofogctl/reference-control-plane>here</a>.</p>
 </aside>

 ## Deploy a Control Plane on a Remote Host